Wrong Covid Test Results in China Raise Concerns ‘the Pandemic May Never End' - NewsBreak

 Asia-Pacific Markets Mixed; Beijing Eases Some Covid Measures

 This is CNBC's live blog covering Asia-Pacific markets.
 Shares in the Asia-Pacific were mixed on Tuesday after Wall Street sold off overnight on fears that the Fed will keep increasing interest rates.
-Hong Kong's Hang Seng index fell 1.15%, with the Hang Seng Tech index declining 2.39% – despite Beijing...
+Hong Kong's Hang Seng index fell 0.93% in the morning session, with the Hang Seng Tech index declining...

 Hypebae